(K,L)-eigenvectors in max-min algebra: Introduction

 Gondran and Minoux obtained fundamental results for~\eqref{e:eig} also over more general semirings with idempotent multiplication, see~\cite{GM:08}[Section 6.3] for one of the latest accounts.
 We are going to use these results.
 However, we observe that the theory as presented in that monograph describes only the solutions whose all components are less than or equal to $\lambda$ \cite{GM:08}[Ch.
 6, Corollary 3.5].
 Several examples when~\eqref{e:eig} also admits other solutions can be found in the present paper.
-To describe those other solutions we adopt an approach which is similar to that of~\cite{GNS-15}.
-Namely, given $A$ and $\lambda$ we consider a partition of $N=\{1,\ldots,n\}$ into two disjoint subsets $K$ and $L$ such that $K\cup L=N$ and pose a problem of describing all vectors $x$ that satisfy $x_i\leq \lambda$ and hence $\lambda x_i=x_i$ for all $i\in K$ and $x_i\geq\lambda$ and hence $\lambda x_i=\lambda$ for all $i\in L$.
-When $K=N$ we call such vectors "pure eigenvectors" since~\eqref{e:eig} becomes $Ax=x$, and when $L=N$ we call such vectors "background eigenvectors", in analogy with~\cite{GNS-15}.
-In the latter case~\eqref{e:eig} becomes $Ax=\lambda\mathbf{1}$, where $\mathbf{1}$ denotes the vector of all $1$'s.
-Pure eigenvectors were described in~\cite{GM:08}[Ch.
-6, Corollary 3.5], which we revisit here in Corollary~\ref{c:pure}.
+To describe those other solutions we adopt an approach which is similar to that of Gavalec et al.~\cite{GNS-15}, where the eigenproblem in max-{\L}ukasiewicz algebra was studied (see also Gavalec and N\v{e}mcov\'a~\cite{GN-17}).
+Namely, given $A$ and $\lambda$ we consider a partition of $N=\{1,\ldots,n\}$ into two disjoint subsets $K$ and $L$ such that $K\cup L=N$ and pose a problem of describing all $\lambda$-eigenvectors $x$ that satisfy $x_i\leq \lambda$ and hence $\lambda x_i=x_i$ for all $i\in K$ and $x_i\geq\lambda$ and hence $\lambda x_i=\lambda$ for all $i\in L$.
+When $K=N$ we call such vectors "principal $\lambda-$eigenvectors" since~\eqref{e:eig} becomes $Ax=x$, and when $L=N$ we call such vectors "background $\lambda$-eigenvectors", in analogy with~\cite{GNS-15}.
+In the latter case~\eqref{e:eig} becomes $Ax=\lambda\mathbf{1}$, where $\mathbf{1}$ denotes the vector of all $1$'s. principal eigenvectors were described in~\cite{GM:08}[Ch.
+6, Corollary 3.5], which we revisit here in Corollary~\ref{c:principal}.
 Background eigenvectors are easy to obtain: see Proposition~\ref{p:backgr} and Proposition~\ref{p:lambdaboxgen} below.
-Pure and background eigenvectors are fundamental for describing the $(K,L)$-eigenvectors in the case of general $K$ and $L$.
+Principal and background $\lambda$-eigenvectors are fundamental for describing the $(K,L)-$eigenvectors associated with $\lambda$ in the case of general $K$, $L$ and $\lambda$.
 Their description is stated in Theorem~\ref{t:mainres}, which can be considered as our main result.